 Maxim_Kazmin - Fotolia

-Ascension Health, the largest nonprofit health system in the United States based in St. Louis, Mo., is using RPA for just that: Back office work.
+Ascension Health Alliance, the largest nonprofit health system in the United States and based in St. Louis, Mo., is using robotic process automation (RPA) for just that: back-office work.
 However, A.J.
-Hanna, executive director of the Ascension Ministry Service Center, which provides human resource, supply chain, and finance services to Ascension Health, believes there are other use cases for RPA in healthcare including revenue cycle management and the internet of things (IoT).
+Hanna, executive director of the Ascension Ministry Service Center, which provides human resources, supply chain and finance services to Ascension Health, believes there are other use cases of RPA in healthcare, including revenue cycle management and IoT.

-Why do you think RPA in healthcare is important and do you think it's going to play a bigger role than it already is?
-What do you think are the top use cases for RPA in healthcare?
+Why do you think RPA for healthcare is important, and do you think it's going to play a bigger role than it already is?
+What do you think are the top use cases of RPA in healthcare?

-How widely is RPA being used in healthcare today?
+How widely is RPA being used in the healthcare industry?

-Is a good use case for RPA in healthcare IoT?
+Is healthcare IoT a good use case for RPA?

 Hanna: Absolutely.
 If you know anything about Moore's law and the idea that our knowledge base and data grows and process and capacity grows exponentially over time, we're really in a shining example of what that means right now.
 Tools like ...
 RPA are creating new data insights in ways that we -- some of us -- certainly didn't have access to in the past because of the age of the systems that we're working on or whatever the case may be.

 So there's actually new data streams being developed out of this automation effort, and I think that the organizations that are able to capture that data and use it in a meaningful way are going to have the most success.